Leyi-24/Geog485/Lab2/readme.md

 ## Step1: Install Plugin Dzetsaka

+Close QGIS completely.

+Open the OSGeo4W Shell, run:
+"python -m pip install joblib"

+Until you received "Successfully installed joblib-1.5.2"

+You may also receive a **Notice** saying there is a new version of pip 25.3, run:
+"python -m pip install --upgrade pip"

+Once you get "Successfully installed pip=25.3", run:
+"python -m pip install scikit-learn"

+Finally, you should receive "Successfully installed scikit-learn-1.7.2 threadpoolctl-3.6.9".

-Plugins -> Python Console -> At the bottom of your screen type this and press enter:
+Then open QGIS -> Plugins -> Python Console -> At the bottom of your screen type this and press enter:

+"
+import joblib
+print(joblib.__version__)

-import pip
+import sklearn
-pip.main(['install', 'scikit-learn'])
+print(sklearn.__version__)
+"

+If it prints a version number (e.g. 1.5.2) of both of them, you’re good to go!

+Then you go back to Plugins -> Manage and install plugins -> Search for Dzetsaka, and install it.
+Now when execute the below steps, the Dzetsaka plugin should not report errors.

 ## Step2: Train a model